Skip to content

 LevelCaptures

-defaultinfo overall plus debug for Claudette’s own crates — the shipping default
+defaultinfo overall plus debug for Claudette’s own crates, with mdns_sd capped at warn — the shipping default

 warnwarnings and errors only